 Children’s Colorado’s Baby Chat uses secure, medical quality cameras and equipment to keep babies in the NICU connected with their families throughout their stay.
 Parents or guardians and approved visitors connect to these in-house telehealth tools using their own personal computer, tablet or smartphone.

-While connected, families can talk to their baby and watch the neonatal team care for the baby.
+While connected, families can watch and talk to their baby.
 Whether mom is connecting from another room or a grandparent is checking in from another state, Baby Chat provides a channel that allows communication and bonding with your baby to continue.

 It’s easy to use and set up with assistance from our team.
 We’ll help arrange each session through the following steps: